vikram-kangotra/vikram-kangotra/README.md

-z# :hand: Hi, I'm @vikram-kangotra.
+# :hand: Hi, I'm @vikram-kangotra.

 ## :earth_asia: About Me
 I'm Vikram Kangotra, a passionate programmer hailing from the beautiful city of Jammu, India.
 My journey in the world of programming has been a thrilling adventure, fueled by an insatiable curiosity and an unquenchable thirst for knowledge.